sh3rIIf/base-api/README.md

 + 6. CI/CD scripts
 + 7. Update architecture diagram to fit in with this code base
 + 8. Add logging
++ 9. Integration testing
++ 10. Unit testing
++ 11. Update restclient module to make use of adapter instead of going direct from service layer
 ```